dynamsoft-docs/camera-enhancer-docs-mobile/programming/maui/api-reference/camera-enhancer.md

 ### SetScanRegion

 Set a scan region.
 The video frame is cropped based on the scan region.
-To learn the full code to setting a scan region, please refer to the [scan region](../guide/scan-region.md) article.

 ```csharp
 void SetScanRegion(DMRect scanRegion);